mieweb/docs/content/functions/injury-care/viewing-restrictions.md

 ![](../viewing-restrictions.assets/60140c574ab7a6e73a97e879234d1109.png)

-Based on your permission, you may or may not have restrictions/accommodations listings visible or you may or may not be able to add or edit existing or new restrictions/accommodations for a chart.
+Based on your permission, you may or may not have restrictions/accommodations listings visible or you may or may not be able to view, add or edit existing or new restrictions/accommodations for a chart.

 ![](../viewing-restrictions.assets/ecd3ede4ae2d53e7c2db7301c3c2f454.png)